foundata/oci-ubuntu2404-itt/README.md

 ## How to build<a id="build"></a>

-The sources are available at the [`foundata/oci-ubuntu2404-itt` repository](https://github.com/foundata/oci-ubuntu2404-itt).
 To build the image locally, do the following:

 1. [Install Podman](https://podman.io/docs/installation).
-2. Clone or pull the latest changes from this Git repository.
+2. Clone or pull the latest changes from the [`foundata/oci-ubuntu2404-itt` git repository](https://github.com/foundata/oci-ubuntu2404-itt).
 3. Change into the directory and execute the [build command](https://docs.podman.io/en/latest/markdown/podman-build.1.html):
    ```bash
    podman build -t ubuntu2404-itt .